nvpro-samples/vk_lod_clusters/README.md

 ### Model processing

-This sample provides two options to build the cluster level of detail data structures:
-* A custom fork of [meshoptimizer's](https://github.com/zeux/meshoptimizer) single header [clusterlod.h](src/meshopt_clusterlod.h) to support parallelism.
-This builder is the default as it is faster and uses a lot less memory at time of writing.
-This builder is deterministic and we recommend its usage going forward.
+This sample uses a custom fork of [meshoptimizer's](https://github.com/zeux/meshoptimizer) single header [clusterlod.h](src/meshopt_clusterlod.h) to support "inner" parallelism.
-* The [nv_cluster_lod_builder](https://github.com/nvpro-samples/nv_cluster_lod_builder) research library.
-We recommend looking at its documentation for the basics of how the cluster lod building works.
-In both builders the principle operations are the same. `--nvclusterlod 1` to enable or via UI (off by default).
-This builder is _not_ deterministic and will be deprecated and removed in a future version of this application.

-Inside [scene_cluster_lod.cpp](/src/scene_cluster_lod.cpp) the `Scene:buildGeometryClusterLod(...)` function covers the usage of the libraries and what data we need to extract from them.
+Inside [scene_cluster_lod.cpp](/src/scene_cluster_lod.cpp) the `Scene:buildGeometryLod(...)` function covers the usage of the libraries and what data we need to extract from them.
 The `Scene::storeGroup(...)` function takes the resulting cluster group and packs it into a binary blob used for the runtime representation.
 The geometry data is later saved into the cache file for faster loading and streaming.

+The cluster group can be compressed using a lossless compression scheme.
+However, we recommend the dropping of mantissa bits for both vertex positions and UV coordinates.
+The compression is done in the `Scene::compressGroup(...)` function inside [scene_cluster_compression.cpp](/src/scene_cluster_compression.cpp).

 In the UI you can influence the size of clusters and the LoD grouping of them in _"Clusters & LoDs generation"_.